natalieagus/50002/docs/Labs/lab6.md

 When you are done, remember to **remove** the `Mouse()` instruction you added.

-## Task C: Add fourth user-mode process P3 that reports mouse clicks
+## Part C: Add fourth user-mode process P3 that reports mouse clicks
 In this task, we would have to **modify** the **kernel** to add support for a **fourth user-mode process**.
 Add user-mode code for the new process that calls `Mouse()` and then prints out a message of the form:

 <img src="/50002/assets/contentimage/lab6/7.png"  class=" center_seventy"/>